deeppavlov/chatsky/README.md

 * The framework is being actively maintained and thoroughly tested.
 The team is open to suggestions and quickly reacts to bug reports.

 # Quick Start

+## System Requirements

+- Supported operating systems include Ubuntu 18.04+, Windows 10+ (partial support), and MacOS Big Sur (partial support);
+- Python version 3.8 or higher is necessary for proper functionality;
+- A minimum of 1 GB of RAM is required for optimal performance;
+- If analytics collection or database integration is intended, Docker version 20 or higher may be necessary.

 ## Installation

 DFF can be installed via pip: